CS236340/Formula-Car-Telemetry/README.md

 The exact instructions on how to download and compile the project can be found in "installation.txt" in the project's main folder.

+### Thank you

+We really hope you can enjoy our project as much as we did.

+If you have any questions or suggestions for improvement, feel free to contact: deanzadok@campus.technion.ac.il